pearcewashabaugh/gCLMSolverSuite/README.md

 # gCLMSolverSuite
 A collection of code for solving the generalized Constantin-Lax-Majda equation.
+Please read the introduction to my dissertation at http://www.pearcewashabaugh.com for an introduction to these equations and their importance.

 Current usage: